Blushing and Social Anxiety

 Medications

-Please consult your GP before taking any medication.
-See our page on talking to your GP.
+It’s important to consult with your GP before starting any new medication.
+For more information on discussing your health concerns with your doctor, please refer to our page on talking to your GP.

 Please also see these links to international websites: